ornladios/ADIOS2/docs/user_guide/source/advanced/gpu_aware.rst

 Building with Kokkos enabled
 --------------------------

 The Kokkos library can be used to enable GPU within ADIOS2.
 Based on how Kokkos is build, either the CUDA or HIP backend will be enabled.
 Building with Kokkos requires ``-DADIOS2_USE_Kokkos=ON``.
-The user is not responsible to set the ``CMAKE_CUDA_ARCHITECTURES`` since it will be detected from the Kokkos installation.
+The user is responsible to set the ``CMAKE_CUDA_ARCHITECTURES`` to the same architecture used when configuring the Kokkos library it links against.

 .. note::
     Kokkos version >= 3.7 is required to enable the GPU backend in ADIOS2